 Stuart MacQuarrie is a record producer, songwriter, remixer, and composer.
 He has been performing for audiences in Calgary and around the world for more than 30 years, both as a chorister and featured performer.
 His original music has been licensed internationally into feature films, television series, video games, and advertisements.
 Stuart feels profoundly privileged to sing with Luminous Voices, and feels blessed to perform with such a remarkable ensemble of gifted musicians.

-Oliver recently earned a Master of Music degree in vocal performance with acclaimed international operatic tenor John Tessier.
-He also completed a master course in German poetry and performance at the prestigious Franz-Schubert-Institut in Baden-bei-Wien, Austria, where he studied with some of the world's leading interpreters of German art song, including Elly Ameling, Robert Holl, Birgid Steinberger, Andreas Schmidt, Helmut Deutsch, Julius Drake, Roger Vignoles, Wolfram Rieger, and the late Deen Larsen.
+Oliver completed a Master of Music performance degree with operatic tenor John Tessier and vocal coach Shannon Hiebert, with both of whom he continues to train.
+He also studied at Mount Royal Conservatory with Winston Noren, and at the prestigious Franz-Schubert-Institut (Austria) where he worked with some of the world's leading interpreters of German art song including Elly Ameling, Robert Holl, Helmut Deutsch, and Julius Drake.
+In addition to singing, Oliver is a collaborative pianist, vocal coach, clinician and composer/arranger.

-Rod Olson, one of the founding members of Luminous Voices, has had an extensive and varied career as a choral singer, including involvement with the Augustana Choir, Pro Coro Canada, the National Youth Choir, Vancouver Cantata Singers, and both VoiceScapes and the award-winning Spiritus Chamber Choir.
+A founding member of Luminous Voices, Rod Olson has had an extensive and varied career as a choral singer, including involvement with the Augustana Choir, Pro Coro Canada, the National Youth Choir, Vancouver Cantata Singers, and both VoiceScapes and the award-winning Spiritus Chamber Choir.
 He has performed and recorded with Edmonton-based male ensembles eco and Voce.
 Rod enjoys gathering communities around the reflective music of Taizé, and is owner of Leaf & Lyre Urban Farms – Calgary’s first Small Plot INtensive (or SPIN) Farm – which utilizes local backyards to grow nutrient-dense food.
 Rod puts love into everything he does, whether it is the soil or the music you will enjoy with Luminous Voices.